mikuso/ocpp-rpc/README.md

 * `handshake` {Object} - A handshake object
   * `protocols` {Set} - A set of subprotocols purportedly supported by the client.
   * `identity` {String} - The identity portion of the connection URL, decoded.
-  * `password` {String} - If HTTP Basic auth was used in the connection, and the username correctly matches the identity, this field will contain the password (otherwise `undefined`).
+  * `password` {Buffer} - If HTTP Basic auth was used in the connection, and the username correctly matches the identity, this field will contain the password (otherwise `undefined`).
+Typically this password would be a string, but the OCPP specs allow for this to be binary, so it is provided as a `Buffer` for you to interpret as you wish.
 Read [Security Profile 1](#security-profile-1) for more details of how this works.
   * `endpoint` {String} - The endpoint path portion of the connection URL.
 This is the part of the path before the identity.
   * `query` {URLSearchParams} - The query string parsed as [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
   * `remoteAddress` {String} - The remote IP address of the socket.